 Miserable – that’s how Christine Auman describes the 12 years of her life before her celiac disease diagnosis.
 She was bowled over by fatigue, anemia, swollen joints, vitamin D deficiency, heart problems, dental problems and more.
 “I was passed around from doctor to doctor,” recalls the Doylestown, Pennsylvania mother of two.
 “Nobody could diagnose me.”… Read more »

-Inner-city kids who live in homes where there are cockroaches have significantly higher levels of the Immunoglobulin E (IgE) antibody that causes shrimp allergy, according to a study in the October issue of the Journal of Allergy and Clinical Immunology.
-Tropomyosin, the allergenic protein in shrimp, is also found in dust mites, cockroaches and other… Read more »
+Inner-city kids who live in homes where there are cockroaches have significantly higher levels of the Immunoglobulin E (IgE) antibody that causes shrimp allergy, according to a study published in the October 2011 issue of the Journal of Allergy and Clinical Immunology.
+Tropomyosin, the allergenic protein in shrimp, is also found in dust mites, cockroaches… Read more »

 Want schools to have access to stock epinephrine and training to administer it?
 Send a copy of this letter to your senator and help get this proposed legislation made into law.

 Those who are moderate imbibers of wine and beer may be staving off asthma.
 But don’t drink too much!

 A Quebec coroner lays no blame in the death of a 6-year old who died of asthma attack or food reaction at school.

 Excerpts from newly released audio tapes with Jackie Kennedy fuel the belief that her husband John F. Kennedy suffered symptoms of celiac disease.